 Abstract Submission Info

-The 2018 A-CURE Symposium organizing committee will select scholarship awardees from abstracts submitted by August 30, 2018.
-Applicants selected for an award will be notified by the A-CURE Organizing Committee no later than September 26, 2018.
+The 2019 A-CURE® Symposium organizing committee will select scholarship awardees from abstracts submitted by June 14, 2019.
+Applicants selected for an award will be notified by the A-CURE Organizing Committee no later than July 11, 2019.
 Applicants not selected for an award may be invited to present their data in the form of poster presentation at the conference.
-Abstracts selected to give a poster presentation will be notified by Abiomed, Inc. by September 26, 2018.
+Abstracts selected to give a poster presentation will be notified by Abiomed, Inc. by July 11, 2019.
 Please click this link to be directed to the Rules governing the various scholarship mechanisms.
 Please review these Rules before submitting your abstract for consideration.

 Abstract submission criteria